If you are looking for a beginner calisthenics workout, then you are in the right place.

 If you do the same amount of push-ups or dips your heart rate will increase drastically compared to the curls.

-As you progress with calisthenics you will need more and more mobility for exercises.
+Once you progress with calisthenics you will need more mobility to perform the harder exercises.

-Straight arm strength is the strength you are able to exert while your elbows are completely locked.
-It is used in skills like the front lever, planche, L-sit, etc.
+Straight arm strength represents the strength that you are able to exert with you arms completely straight.
+This is important for front lever, planche, iron cross, etc.

 If you want to achieve some of the more difficult skills you will have to develop mobility, balance, and flexibility.

 Most calisthenics athletes who are serious about this way of training are proficient with handstands.